Growing Kale--Queen of Garden Greens

 Kale's Nutritional Value is Unsurpassed

-Eating a variety of natural, unprocessed vegetables can do wonders for your health, Kale tops the list at providing significant health benefits, including lowering cancer risks and lowered the LDL cholesterol levels
+Eating a variety of natural, unprocessed vegetables can do wonders for your health, Kale tops the list for providing significant health benefits, including lowering cancer risks and lowering the LDL cholesterol levels

-Kale, A Great Choice for the Fall Garden
+Kale, A Great Choice for the Fall Vegetable Garden

 Although kale can be grown in the spring, fall is the best time to plant kale.
 During the cooler autumn months when fewer vegetables are growing in the garden, kale and other dark leafy greens are the garden's powerhouse.
 Autumn frosts sweeten the flavor of kale.